By Martha Kelly, Associate Professor

 As teachers who use writing assignments to help students learn course material, we hope that students think critically as they complete our assignments, and we expect that they are learning from their writing.
 But what does critical thinking really mean in the context of their writing and the assignments we provide?
 What are students doing when they think critically to complete our assignments, and how does it help them learn things that are relevant to our courses?

-By Judith Goodman, Associate Professor and Chair, Communication Science and Disorders
+By Judith Goodman, Associate Professor, Communication Science and Disorders

 Most of us spend our years of doctoral and post-doctoral training learning how to do research in our fields.
 Many of us serve as teaching assistants during this time, and some of us have the primary responsibility for a class.
 Still, when we begin faculty positions, we often feel ill prepared to take on teaching multiple classes a year.
 And if we are asked to teach a writing-intensive (WI) class, we may feel an added sense of bewilderment.